CyberedCake/CyberAPI/README.md

         startCyberAPI( // this method will start CyberAPI and is **required** to be the first thing in your onEnable() method Settings.builder()
                         // put your settings here, usually in the form of .<setting>(<value>)

-                        .mainPackage("<your groupID>")
-                        // it is necessary (almost required at this point) to define your main package, as it is used for CyberAPI's
-			// custom command and listener system
+			// include your main package in the build!

-                        .build() // build once you have changed the settings you want );
+			// for example: if your Main class is in the package "net.cybercake.testplugin.Main", then put "net.cybercake.testplugin" .build(*main package*) // build once you have changed the settings you want );

         // now you have access to everything CyberAPI!